amrfekryy/study-notes/Cpp/oop.md

 				length = len;
 			}

-			Rectangle(double width = 0, double len = 0); // if all args has default values then it is a default constructor.
+			Rectangle(double = 0, double = 0); // if all args has default values then it is a default constructor.

 			// member initializer list (another way to initialize member attributes)
 			// default